 Plaid and acorns

 A plaid tablecloth or table runner is such a fun and seasonally appropriate look to celebrate Thanksgiving and to kick off the holiday season.
 Combined with acorns, greenery and candles and you have a complete Thanksgiving tablescape.
 I love the rustic chic look of the plaid with the wood chargers at each place setting.
-Plaid also comes in a variety of colors, from black and white to red, green and blue.
-To take this a step further, you could also add in individual place cards with calligraphy at each place setting.
+Plaid also comes in a variety of colors, loving this look of the purple plaid.

 Thanksgiving is a time to celebrate nature’s harvest and this wheat centerpiece is perfect for the holiday table.
 You can easily find a vintage style pitcher and wheat at a craft and decor store, such as Home Goods to recreate this look.
 To take this a step further, try adding in additional pumpkins and/or gourds plus votive candles down the table and on your mantle.